 - "Motoring up steep, prolonged inclines, the C-MAX certainly wasn't a rocket ship, but it also never wanted for power or sounded uncouth.
 In comparison, the Prius V that Ford had on hand droned harshly up the same hills, feeling out breath for much of the way." -- Left Lane News

 Ford says the 2013 C-Max Hybrid can travel at speeds up to 62 miles per hour on electric power alone, though most reviewers say they weren't able to achieve that feat in their tests.
-The C-Max gets an EPA estimated 47/47 mpg city/highway, which is better than what the Prius v gets.
-The C-Max has a range of 570 miles on a single tank of gas, which is 120 miles more than the range in the Pirus v.
-However, no reviewers tested that claim.
+The C-Max Hybrid gets an EPA-estimated 42/37 mpg city/highway, which is better than what the Prius v gets.
+The C-Max Hybrid has a range of 540 miles on a single tank of gas, which is 90 miles more than the range in the Pirus v.

 - "While Ford says the vehicle will do more than 60 mph in pure EV mode, our right foot must have been simply too heavy - each time we'd give a bit more throttle, the combustion powerplant would kick-in to lend assistance (while there was nothing particularly wrong with the engine's near-seamless involvement, we'd like a demonstration of 55-plus mph pure EV highway travel to see what we were doing incorrectly)." -- Autoblog

 - "There's nothing extraordinary in the spec box to explain the C-MAX's responsiveness, save for the combined power rating of 188 bhp.
-The 2.0-liter Atkinson cycle DOHC 4-cylinder wings out 141 bhp on it's own with the electro-machinery doing the rest.
-This is over 30 percent more than the Prius boogey, and if the C-MAX trailed the iconic Toyota in fuel economy there wouldn't be anything new about it, but the Ford also pips the Prius at the pump." -- Road and Track
+The 2.0-liter Atkinson cycle DOHC 4-cylinder wings out 141 bhp on it's own with the electro-machinery doing the rest." -- Road and Track

 - "In electric mode 62 mph is possible, although we imagine the car heading from west to east across the downward sloping plain of Kansas with a mighty Chinook tailwind." -- Automobile Magazine